digdan/orchis/readme.md

 ## 🛠 Usage

-Define your jobs under `jobs/`, e.g., `jobs/sendEmail.js`, exporting a function that performs a task.
+Define your jobs under `jobs/`, e.g., `jobs/sendEmail.js`, exporting a function that performs a job.
 Configure flows in `flows/`, indicating order, parallelism, retries:

 The orchestrator handles job dispatching and transitions.